bioinfo-arctic/FSK2053/Spring_2025/Introduction to bioinformatics.md

 ````

 How to read multiple files together?
-Use cat again. cat is concatenate
+Use cat again.
+The command 'cat' is used to concatenate files.
 cat test_1.txt test_2.txt

-cat test_1.txt test_2.txt >concatenated_file.txt
+cat test_1.txt test_2.txt > concatenated_file.txt

 ## wild cards

-If there is consistent pattern in file names, you can use wild card such as *.
+If there is a consistent pattern in your file names, you can use wild card such as '*'.
 Example:

 ```
 cat test_* > combined.txt
-cat t*>combined.txt
+cat t* > combined.txt

 ```
-### Tips to make a good fodler name and file name
+### Tips to make a good folder name and file name

 1. Don’t use spaces in the file name
 2. Don’t use capital letters in the naming: need to switch of caps lock every now and then.
-3. Use names as sensible as possible so that it gives you lot of information about the conent of the folder.
+3. Use sensible names so that the name provides meaningful information about the content of the folder.
 4. Don’t use closely related file names or files names which are not very different from each other.
 5. Always use an extension to a file.
 Example: .txt, .csv, .tsv

 ## Moving and manipulating a file

-Let’s move the file from current directory to another directory.
+Let’s move the file from our current directory to another directory.
 One can use 'cp' or 'mv'.
 We use a command called mv, which stands for **move**.

-mv combined.txt newdirectory (here first make your new directory using mkdir command)
+mv combined.txt dir1 (here you'll first need to make your new directory using the 'mkdir' command)

 Confirm the result by 'ls dir1'.
 Or just run ls in the current directory.
 If it is not present in the current directory, then it is moved to dir1.
-Mv commnd physically moves file from one location to another.
+The mv command physically moves file from one location to another.

 You can use mv command to move more than one element from a directory.
 Last parameter in the mv command will be the one which gets the other elements.

-If you want to bring back combined.txt to where it was before moving, then use mv dir1/combined.txt.
+If you want to bring back combined.txt to where it was before moving, then use mv dir1/combined.txt .

 Now we will keep a copy of the file before we move that file anywhere else.